Strong coupling constant from moments of quarkonium correlators revisited: Moments of quarkonium correlators and the strong coupling constant

 where $G_n^{(0)}$ is the moment calculated from the free correlation function.
 The lattice artifacts largely cancel out in these reduced moments.

 It is straightforward to write down the perturbative expansion for $R_n$:

-The coefficients $r_{nj}$ have been calculated in Refs. \cite{Sturm:2008eb,Kiyo:2009gb,Maier:2009fz}.
-From the above equations it is clear that $R_4$ is suitable for the extraction of the strong coupling constant $\alpha_s(\mu)$ at a scale proportional to the heavy-quark mass, $m_h$, while the ratios $R_n/m_{h0}$ with $n\ge 6$ are suitable for extracting the heavy-quark mass once $\alpha_s(\mu)$ has been determined.
-One can also use the ratios of the reduced moments, namely $R_6/R_8$ and $R_8/R_{10}$, to determine $\alpha_s$.
-We will discuss these ratios in section V.
+From the above equations it is clear that $R_4$ is suitable for the extraction of the strong coupling constant $\alpha_s(\mu)$ at scale proportional to the heavy-quark mass, $m_h$, while the ratios $R_n/m_{h0}$ with $n\ge 6$ are suitable for extracting the heavy-quark mass once $\alpha_s(\mu)$ is determined.
+One can also use the ratios of the reduced moments, namely $R_6/R_8$ and $R_8/R_{10}$ to determine $\alpha_s$.
+We will discuss these ratios in the Appendix.